mdickinson/bigfloat/docs/source/tutorial/index.rst

 context; however, the preferred method for making temporary changes to the current context is to use Python's with statement.
 More on this below.

-Note that (in contrast to Python's standard library decimal module), :class:`Context` instances are immutable.
+Note that (in contrast to Python's standard library :mod:`decimal` module), :class:`Context` instances are immutable.

 There's a second method for constructing :class:`BigFloat`